-Objections do not have to be seen as negative things, regrettable obstacles in the path of making a sale, to be made little of, or got round, or even if possible avoided altogether.
-They can be seen as valuable markers on the royal road to a sale, to be encouraged, valued and brought out into the open.
+Objections don't have to be seen as negative things, regrettable obstacles in the path of making a sale, to be made little of, or got round, or even if possible avoided altogether.
+By using the influencing skill of listening with empathy they can be treated as valuable and necessary steps along the road to a sale, to be encouraged and brought out into the open:-

 CUSTOMER (raises a serious objection): You let us down badly with late deliveries last month.

-SALESMAN (instead of arguing or trying to make excuses, takes it on the chin, and listens with empathy): Yes we did let you down.
+SALESMAN (instead of arguing or trying to make excuses, takes it on the chin, and listens with empathy): I fully accept what you say, and I greatly regret this has happened.
 I imagine it's made you lose confidence in us and want to look for another supplier.

-SALESMAN (more empathy): So to win back your business I will obviously have to make you confident it won’t happen again.
+SALESMAN (more empathy): So to win back your business I imagine I'll have to make you confident it won’t happen again.
 You’ll need to be convinced we’ve taken the problem seriously, have found the cause, and have a reliable solution.

-CUSTOMER (his mind beginning to open): That would certainly help.
+CUSTOMER (although he's still doubtful, his mind is beginning to open): That would certainly help.

-SALESMAN (speaks frankly, but takes nothing for granted): I believe I can convince you.
+SALESMAN (speaks frankly, but takes nothing for granted): I'd like a chance to convince you.

 CUSTOMER: Okay, go ahead.
-We would rather stick with who we know, provided we can trust them.
+We'd rather stick with who we know, provided we can trust them.
 But you’ll have to be very convincing.

-SALESMAN (continues being frank and open): I believe you.
+SALESMAN (continues being frank and open): Thank you.
 I’ll do my best.

 - e.g., “I can see I haven’t fully convinced you”, “Something’s still worrying you”, “You’re still concerned about …”, “You’re not happy with what I’m telling you”.